Vertex enumeration problem

 In mathematics, the vertex enumeration problem for a polytope, a polyhedral cell complex, a hyperplane arrangement, or some other object of discrete geometry, is the problem of determination of the object's vertices given some formal representation of the object.
 A classical example is the problem of enumeration of the vertices of a convex polytope specified by a set of linear inequalities:

 where A is an m×n matrix, x is an n×1 column vector of variables, and b is an m×1 column vector of constants.
 The inverse (dual) problem of finding the bounding inequalities given the vertices is called facet enumeration (see convex hull algorithms).

 Computational complexity

 The computational complexity of the problem is a subject of research in computer science.
 For unbounded polyhedra, the problem is known to be NP-hard, more precisely, there is no algorithm that runs in polynomial time in the combined input-output size, unless P=NP.

 A 1992 article by David Avis and Komei Fukuda presents a reverse-search algorithm which finds the v vertices of a polytope defined by a nondegenerate system of n inequalities in d dimensions (or, dually, the v facets of the convex hull of n points in d dimensions, where each facet contains exactly d given points) in time O(ndv) and space O(nd).
 The v vertices in a simple arrangement of n hyperplanes in d dimensions can be found in O(n2dv) time and O(nd) space complexity.
 The Avis–Fukuda algorithm adapted the criss-cross algorithm for oriented matroids.

+A 2025 article by Zelin Dong, Fenglei Fan, Huan Xiong, and Tieyong Zeng introduced the Zero rule into an optimized reverse-search algorithm.
+This pivot rule is proven to terminate within d steps.
+Through a formal analysis of its properties, the rule was integrated into an efficient algorithm, achieving a time complexity O(n2d2(v-vd) + ndvd) where vd denotes the number of dictionaries that reach the terminal state in exactly d pivots under the Zero rule.
+This becomes O(nd4v) for simple arrangements, improving upon the O(n2dv) complexity of its predecessor.